-Besides the new rules that the Hydrogen and Decarbonised Gas Market Package establishes related to the INT NC, there are activities that, not being directly related to the NC, are of technical nature which are included below:
+Besides the new rules that Directive (EU) 2024/1788 and Regulation (EU) 2024/1789 establishes related to the INT NC, there are activities that, not being directly related to the NC, are of technical nature which are included below:

-- ▲ Adopt recommendations to TSOs on technical cooperation with DSOs and HNOs. - ▲ Adopt a gas quality monitoring report by 1 January 2025.
-The report will show in a qualitative manner the current and expected developments of gas quality parameters relevant for the gas grid, including hydrogen blends. - The Hydrogen and Decarbonised Gas Package introduces new transparency obligations related to Gas Quality.
+- Adopt recommendations to TSOs on technical cooperation with DSOs and HNOs. - ▲ Adopt a gas quality monitoring report by 1 January 2025.
+The report will show in a qualitative manner the current and expected developments of gas quality parameters relevant for the gas grid, including hydrogen blends. - Regulation (EU) 2024/1789 introduces new transparency obligations related to Gas Quality.
 Annex I of the Regulation states that methane, hydrogen and oxygen content must be published by TSOs in addition to Wobbe Index (WI) and Gross Calorific Value (GCV).
 The new transparency requirements established by the Hydrogen and Decarbonised Gas Market Package will necessitate the development of TSOs' projects and ENTSOG projects and the Transparency Platform to be ready to include these new gas quality parameters for public availability. - Input into discussions on gas Network Code for Cybersecurity, when required.